-within a Presbyterian ecclesial identity.
+Category Ready for ministry Mostly ready for Not yet ready for Not suitable for Category Ready for ministry Ministry ministry ministry Cultivating communal and pastoral formation Listens well.
+Takes initiative and implements key processes of communal and pastoral formation.
+Instils confidence and trust when leading in public forums and personal settings.
+Reads the big picture and shows skills of interpreting the social situation.
+Operates within a Presbyterian ecclesial identity.
 Respects and works constructively with difference.
-Ethically responsible ministry with particular reference to truthfulness and confidentiality. areas within their placement and suggest strategies.
+Ethically responsible ministry with particular reference to truthfulness and confidentiality.
+Actively working towards honing skills to create/enhance a collaborative ethos within the ministry context.
+Able to articulate and appreciate the challenges of discerning the presence of God in life transitions and moments.
+The intern can identify problem areas within their placement and suggest strategies.
 Mission leadership and pastoral care are beginning to bear fruit.
-Ethically responsible ministry ensuring the healthy cultivation of communion and pastoral formation. time/organisational management require strengthening and development including guidance in applying ethically responsible ministry to situations relating to cultivating communal and pastoral formation.
-Category Ready for ministry Mostly ready for Ministry Not yet ready for ministry Not suitable for ministry Enabling mission practice Practices leadership which draws the faith community and individuals to discern and engage in God's mission in multiple and diverse contexts, grow in gospel practice, innovation, cross cultural intelligence and faithful witness to Christ.
+Ethically responsible ministry ensuring the healthy cultivation of communion and pastoral formation.
+Knowledge of key areas of ministry and mission life for the faith community is fledgling.
+Ongoing work required to strengthen key understandings of church practice, ethos and ways to instil healthy practices in a setting.
+Ability to reflect theologically and Biblically, and/or time/organisational management require strengthening and development including guidance in applying ethically responsible ministry to situations relating to cultivating communal and pastoral formation.
+The requisite skills to lead in the plethora of contexts and situations facing a spiritual leader are not in evidence to an acceptable standard including a lack of attention to ethically responsible ministry as it relates to cultivating communal and pastoral formation.
+Enabling mission practice Practices leadership which draws the faith community and individuals to discern and engage in God's mission in multiple and diverse contexts, grow in gospel practice, innovation, cross cultural intelligence and faithful witness to Christ.
 Ethically responsible ministry ensuring all people the church interacts with are treated with compassion, natural justice, dignity and safety.
 Demonstrates promising inclinations and skill in recognising, initiating and engaging with opportunities which lead to being involved in God's mission outside the intern's/group's usual experience.
 Beginning to inspire confidence in others as they too are led in new spiritual and incarnational journeys.
 Evidence that ethically responsible ministry is ensuring that mission practice marked by integrity.
 Requires further encouragement and coaching to be able to more immediately recognise, respond and/or reside in what God is doing in any given context.
 The intern will benefit from intentional action/reflection which seeks to deepen and widen their willingness to engage with the work of the Spirit.
 Requires guidance in recognising the applicability of ethically responsible ministry as it relates to enabling mission practice.
 A missional awareness to enquire, discern, and listen to culture and diversity, and the disposition to engage people in journeying beyond an interior church and religious focus is not in evidence to an effective level.
 Inadequate awareness of ethically responsible ministry as it relates to enabling mission practice.